 - Red Panda: Bamboo diet; false thumb (radial sesamoid bone helps grip bamboo)

-- Bar-headed goose: Migrates over the Himalayas at ~8,000m — highest altitude migration of any bird; special haemoglobin binds oxygen more efficiently at low partial pressure
+- Bar-headed goose: Migrates over the Himalayas — GPS tracking shows typical altitude 5,000–7,290 m (not 8,000 m — that figure comes from unverified anecdotal reports); one of the highest-altitude migratory birds; special haemoglobin binds oxygen more efficiently at low partial pressure

 Cold Desert (Ladakh/Trans-Himalaya):